 There are big changes at PS 133, located on rapidly gentrifying 4th Avenue.
-Its historic building was demolished in 2010 to make way for a new, larger $66 million building, opened in 2013.
-Along with the 45 classrooms, a gymnasium, and an auditorium that incorporates the school's historic facade, PS 133 has a new admissions policy designed to foster socio-economic and ethnic integration, including dual language programs in French and Spanish.
+Its historic building was demolished to make way for a newer, larger $66 million building.
+Along with 45 classrooms, a gymnasium, and an entranceway that incorporates the school's historic facade, PS 133 has an updated admissions policy designed to foster socio-economic and ethnic integration, including dual language programs in French and Spanish.

 On Friday afternoons, the whole school participates in clubs.
-Teachers choose what they want to teach and students choose what they want to study.
-Many children mentioned these activities as their favorite part of the week.
-Options in 2012-2013 include chess, yoga, dance, art, games, robotics and knitting, the parent coordinator told us.
+Teachers, and sometimes parents, choose what they want to teach, and students choose what they want to study.
+Options change but may include yoga, dance, art, games, robotics and knitting, the parent coordinator told us.
 There is a cooking club for pre-k students and a "Cookshop" for parents once a month.

-Special education: The school was the first elementary school in District 13 to have a "collaborative team teaching" (CTT) (now called Integrated Co-Teaching) class on every grade, according to the principal, and it continues to offer ICT classes on most grades.
+Special education: The school was the first elementary school in District 13 to have a "collaborative team teaching" (CTT) (now called Integrated Co-Teaching) class on every grade, and it continues to offer ICT classes on most grades.
 It also offers a self-contained class for students in grades 3 – 5.

 Admissions: Lottery for Districts 13 and 15.
 Students apply to the dual language program separately.
 Those who list French or Spanish as their native language are assessed by a language teacher prior to admission.
 (Pamela Wheaton February 2014)